Berliner FC Dynamo: Youth academy during East German era

-The basis of the East German selection and screening system in competitive sports would eventually be formed by special training centers (TZ).
+The basis of the East German selection and screening system in competitive sports would eventually be formed by special training centers (TZ) for children.
 (Note: The first training centers (TZ) in East German sports were set up in the mid-1960s.
 The training centers (TZ) were the first preparatory stage for the support of children found suitable for sports.
 Training in training centers usually started at the age of 10.
 The training course usually lasted for three to four years.
 From the training centers, the best young talents could then be delegated to a Children and Youth Sports School (KJS) and then a Sports club (SC) or a Football club (FC).

 The DFV would gradually build 196 training centers (TZ) based on guidelines from the DTSB across East Germany from the beginning of the 1970s.)
 SV Dynamo would operate numerous training centers across the whole of East Germany.
 The training centers of SV Dynamo were either assigned to BFC Dynamo or SG Dynamo Dresden, depending on catchment area.
 (Note: BFC Dynamo and SG Dynamo Dresden were both designated centers of excellence in football (Leistungsschwerpunkte Fußball) of SV Dynamo.)
 Training in these training centers were better than elsewhere.
 The work in the training centers was supervised and directed by BFC Dynamo.
 The best young talents from the individual training centers were then brought together and selected in a multi-day screening session.
 BFC Dynamo would come to benefit from a nationwide scouting network, which included the partnership with Bezirk Cottbus and 33 training centers (TZ) of SV Dynamo.
 In total, BFC Dynamo had access to 38 training centers (TZ) across East Germany for the recruitment of young talents for its youth department.
 As a comparison, Union Berlin had only access to six training centers (TZ), all of which were located in the Berlin area.

 A number of football clubs became specially promoted focus clubs (Schwerpunktclub) in the 1970 DFV Football Resolution.
 The focus clubs received additional financial support from the DTSB and other advantages.
 BFC Dynamo became the focus club in East Berlin.
 In the 1976 DFV Football Resolution, the focus clubs were given the right to delegate youth players from other football clubs.
 At the same time, the focus clubs were also provided with more youth coaches from the DFV and were given the right to delegate twice as many students to their affiliated Children and Youth Sports School (Kinder- und Jugendsportschule) (KJS) every year compared to non-focus clubs.
 (Note: The focus clubs had the right delegate 12 students to their affiliated Children and Youth Sports School (KJS) every year.
 Non-focus clubs had the right had to delegate only six students to their affiliated Children and Youth Sports School (KJS) every year.)
 The elite Children and Youth Sports School (KJS) "Werner Seelenbinder" provided boarding and schooling for talented youth players of BFC Dynamo in the Dynamo-Sportforum.
 KJS "Werner Seelenbinder" was affiliated to SC Dynamo Berlin, SC Dynamo Hoppegarten and BFC Dynamo.